Aston Martin DB7 Vantage V12 For Sale

 problem and required work to

 fix it was finally revealed.
-A total rebuild was going to be needed!
+A total rebuild was probably going to be needed

 It

-this could have happened is in the main radiator where there is also
+The only place this could have happened is in the main radiator where

 an ATF heat exchanger.
-We think that a pinhole was the
+We think that a corrosion pinhole was the

 most likely culprit.
-Water would only get into the ATF (not the other
+Coolant would only get into the ATF (not the

 the